 The researcher chose Abi Salma Al-Karmi Girls School because it was known for its efficient teachers.
-The school administration and the IT teacher agreed to conduct the study at this school.
+The school administration and the IT teacher agreed to conduct the study at this school and to cooperate with the researcher.

 Instruments of the study